congatudo/congatudo-add-on/README.md

 1. Search for the CongaTudo Beta add-on in the Add-on Store.
 2. Install the beta add-on.
-3. Configure the add-on with the credentials of your second Conga robot.
+3. Configure the addon with the paramaters of your second Conga robot if needed:
    - `server_cmd_port=4011`
    - `server_map_port=4031`
    - `server_sync_time_port=4051`